-- Stand up in front of strangers and present an idea clearly and concisely with or without visual aids - Accept and respond constructively to criticism of your ideas in a public setting - Conduct interviews with strangers to gain insight into a problem they experience, and how well a proposed solution addresses their needs - Work productively in multidisciplinary teams - Be effective and productive in a remote working environment
+- Stand up in front of strangers and present an idea clearly and concisely with or without visual aids - Accept and respond constructively to criticism of your ideas in a public setting - Conduct interviews with strangers to gain insight into a problem they experience, and how well a proposed solution addresses their needs - Work productively in multidisciplinary teams the readings, presenting updates on project progress, and receiving feedback form other students and the instructor and mentors on these progress reports.
+The nature of the experiential learning process, and team-based activities, requires that students attend all classes and engage in all activities synchronously in real time during the scheduled class time.
+Please see the attendance policy below for details on missing class due to illness or other reasons.